hilbert-space/pronounce/README.md

 # Pronounce

-A command-line tool for pronouncing Swedish words using the database of the [People’s Dictionary][folkets].
+A tool for pronouncing Swedish words using the database of the [People’s Dictionary][folkets].

 ## Installation